 9. Try a Humidifier

 Heaters, fireplaces, and radiators take moisture out of the air, wreaking havoc on the skin and hair.
+Of course heat pump repair in dayton ohio is essential for the cold winter months.
 Placing a small personal humidifier on your bedside table or on the floor of your bedroom can help you hair maintain its moisture in the cold months.

 10. Eat Well